 Access to food became one of our top needs throughout our community once schools closed and public transportation halted in 2020 due to the Covid 19 pandemic.
 Almost half of all students, and many of their families, rely on meals provided by schools.
+Most schools in Coos County are title 1 which means they qualify for free or reduced-cost meals for all children.

 The schools began producing sack lunches and had their bus drivers deliver food to students and their families several times per week.
-The local Food Share was bringing and providing 10 times as much food per month than they normally would to meet the increased demand.
-Services organizations for low-income and homeless ramped up their food supplies and distribution to help feed the hungry.
-Collaborative groups made up of community agencies and clinics formed to organize efforts.
+The local Food Share was bringing and providing 10 times as much food per month than they normally would meet the increased demand.
+Service organizations for low-income and homeless ramped up their food supplies and distribution to help feed the hungry.
+Collaborative groups made up of community agencies and clinics were formed to organize efforts.
 Medical clinics expedited the process of implementing food pharmacies and some clinics began mobile operations to help bring services to people in need.